Tracklore/user-service/README.md

 ### Gamification & Learning
 The service uses separate database tables to store badges and learning goals.
 These tables have a foreign key relationship with the `auth_users` table to link the data to a specific user managed by the auth-service.

+## Message Queue Integration
+The user-service now consumes "UserCreated" events from a RabbitMQ message queue.
+When the auth-service creates a new user, it publishes an event to the queue.
+The user-service consumes this event and automatically creates an AuthUserReference record to maintain referential integrity.

+This approach eliminates the need for shared databases between services and provides a scalable, decoupled communication mechanism.

 ## Database Migration
 To migrate to the new microservice architecture: